“Investable” or “investible”–which spelling is correct?

 The SEC is a draw

 A search of the SEC website yielded an equal number of results for both spellings.
-I wonder if they use both as key words for search purposes.
+I wonder if it uses both as key words for search purposes.

 My view of the world is that you either keep a rule or you don’t.
 Do or don’t do, it’s up to you.